Case Study · Workforce Retention

 What We Examined

 We pulled three years of exit interview data, supplemented by structured stay interviews with current workforce members across tenure bands.
 We mapped the tenure curve to identify where in the employment lifecycle workers were leaving.
-We compared the schedule features of the mine’s four-crew rotation against the competing 14/14 rotations available from oil and gas operators.
+We performed a direct feature-by-feature comparison of the mine’s existing schedule against the competing 14/14 oil and gas rotation.
 We analyzed compensation data to confirm or refute the assumption that pay was the primary driver.

 What We Found